 Solo: It Don't Mean a Thing

 Hailing from Fog City aka Sunnyvale, Nina Sabharwal graces us with her light and lovely mezzo tone and wonderful blend.
 Not only is she a fun and light-hearted SEAS-lady, but also our newest member!
 She’s down-to-earth, always dressed to the nines, and is definitely the most laid-back UVer.
 In her spare time, she likes to frolic around her favorite NYC ‘hood (obvz the Village), take oh-so-flattering selfies at the ‘dam, and (would finally like to) take belly dancing classes!

 Uptown Vocal has been around for 20 years, and we have way too many alumni to list on this page alone!
 Click here to go to our Alumni portal and learn more about the history of Uptown Vocal!

 With our blend of classic jazz favorites, contemporary hits, and a bit of comedy thrown in on the side, Uptown Vocal is a perfect fit for your engagement!
 UV has performed to acclaim at hundreds of events, from weddings and private parties, to charity events and company banquets.
-We've opened in concerts for big stars like Ben Folds and performed series at venues like the QE2 cruise ship.
+We've opened in concerts for big stars like Ben Folds and performed on cruise ships and even at the White House!
 Whatever the size or scale, Uptown Vocal can make your event unforgettable.